Fridgend/Everything/README.md

 - OGLT: My learning journey of OpenGL in C++ for graphics and game development.
 - Planets: A C++ program made to procedurally generate a planet using noise.

+LogicGates was developed last year, OGLT and Planets were developed this year, and CHBot was developed 2-3 years ago.

 ### Each project has a Readme file
 The readme file explains the project simply.